guettli/git-tips/README.md

 ## Search with Editor, not with your eyes

-Not related to git, but helpful: Do not search in the code with your eyes.
-This hurts, if you do it the whole day.
-Use you IDE.
+Not related to Git, but still helpful: do not search through code with your eyes all day.
+Use your IDE.

-For example, I mark a place with "ööö" (German Umlauts), when I want to navigate to that point back later.
-Of course this should never ever be commited.
+For example, I mark a place with "ööö" (German umlauts) when I want to jump back to that point later.
+Of course this should never be committed.

 ## git diff shows no changes?